 When considering an investment in Domo, investors should take into account its valuation and business qualities as well as what's happened in the latest quarter.

 We cheer for everyone who's making the lives of others easier through technology, but in case of Domo, we'll be cheering from the sidelines.
-Its revenue growth has been weak over the last two years, and analysts expect growth to deteriorate from here.
-And while its strong gross margins suggest it can operate profitably and sustainably, the downside is that its customer acquisition is less efficient than many comparable companies.
-On top of that, its cash burn raises the question if it can sustainably maintain its growth.
+Its revenue growth stalled, and analysts don't expect that to change.
+And while its strong gross margins suggest it can operate profitably and sustainably, the downside is its customer acquisition is less efficient than many comparable companies.
+On top of that, its growth is coming at a cost of significant cash burn.

-Domo's price to sales ratio based on the next 12 months is 1.1x, suggesting that the market does have lower expectations of the business, relative to the high growth tech stocks.
-While we have no doubt one can find things to like about the company, and the price is not completely unreasonable, we think that at the moment there might be better opportunities in the market.
+Domo's price-to-sales ratio based on the next 12 months is 1.3x, suggesting that the market does have lower expectations of the business, relative to the high growth tech stocks.
+While we have no doubt one can find things to like about the company, we think there might be better opportunities in the market and at the moment don't see many reasons to get involved.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.